rdboboia/rdboboia/README.md

-# Short intro
-I'm a full time developer (both for work and for personal projects that I usually share with the world here on GitHub).
-I also LOVE gaming, but I don't have that much time nor energy for it lately.

-# About me
 - 👋 Hi, I’m @rdboboia.
 - 👀 I’m interested in technology, specially in computers.
 - 📚 I'm work as an Software Engineer in the mornings, and an self taught Advanced IT guy in the evenings 😎.